-Support the back of your thigh behind your knee.
-Starting with your knee bent, attempt to straighten your knee until a comfortable stretch is felt in the back of your thigh.
-Ensure that your buttocks do not lift up off the ground.
+Support back of thigh behind knee.
+Starting with knee bent, attempt to straighten knee until a comfortable stretch is felt in back of thigh.
+Ensure that buttocks do not lift up off the ground.
 A towel can be used if you are unable to reach your leg with your hands.